Back to Software Engineering & Delivery Mastery Series

 git checkout -b wz/add-search-index

-# Make focused changes
+# Step 3: Make focused, small changes

 git add src/search/indexer.ts